adamDilger/resume/resume.typ

 }

 #let right_rect = [
-	I am a software developer with a keen interest and a constant drive to improve my craft.
-I have over 5 years professional experience in a range of different technologies, in which time I have immersed myself in the programming domain to further expand my knowledge and skillset.
+	I am a software developer with 6+ years of experience in a range of different technologies.
+I am motivated to produce work of a high quality, driven to continuously learn and improve.
+I am enthusiastic about working in a team environment, enjoying problem solving and collaborating with my peers.

-	I am an enthusiastic member of any team, enjoying collaboration and learning from my peers.
+  Throughout my career, I have actively sought to expand my knowledge beyond my work duties; learning new technologies by working on personal projects.
+I keep up to date with the latest industry trends and best practices by listening to podcasts and reading online resources.

   = Experience
   #exp(